sdcote/dockprom/README.md

 ### Initial Login
 Navigate to `http://<host-ip>:3000` and login with user ***admin*** password ***admin***.
 You will be encouraged to change the admin password.
 You **should** do this.

-When the system is restarted (`docker-compose up`), the credentials will be reset back to the defaults in the `docker-compose.yml` file.
-It is recommended to stop and start the containers as required and avoid completely resetting the system with `docker-compose down` as it will remove all resources but for the data volumes.
-All users will be lost.

 ### Add other users